springernature/frontend-playbook/accessibility/accessibility-in-pdfs.md

 ## A warning

-If you’re concerned about the accessibility of PDF documents, then you should [consult a specialist like AbilityNet](https://www.abilitynet.org.uk/creating-accessible-pdfs) to review what you have, make expert recommendations, and potentially remediate issues for you.
+If you’re concerned about the accessibility of your PDF documents, then you should [consult a specialist like AbilityNet](https://www.abilitynet.org.uk/creating-accessible-pdfs) to review what you have, make expert recommendations, and potentially remediate issues for you.

 ## Is PDF the right choice?